How To Make Fruit Wine

 I will not go into much detail on the fermentation process as it is outside the scope of this article, and also because there is nothing special to fruit wine making in this area.
 Add a suitable wine making yeast and appropriate wine making nutrients and let the must ferment just as you would any grape wine.
 For a good condensed look at the winemaking process see The Seven Easy Steps of Wine making.

-FRUIT WINE MAKING - FINAL ADJUSTMENTS
+HOW TO MAKE FRUIT WINE - FINAL ADJUSTMENTS

 To me, one of the most enjoyable parts of home wine making is getting it ready to bottle.
 This is a time when a average homemade wine can be molded into something spectacular.
 Yet, I see many home winemakers, even very experienced ones, gloss over this procedure.
 The impression many home winemaker’s have is that once the home wine making process is complete, they have no further control over outcome.
 In reality, nothing could be further from the truth.

 There is a vast array of things you can do to adjust a homemade fruit wine’s flavor for the better.
 While it does take time to learn what to adjust and why to adjust it, you’ll never learn by ‘not’ experimenting.

 You can sweeten your fruit wine a little or a lot.
 You can blend it with other fruit wines.
 You can do a final acid adjustment by taste.
 You can add spices such as ginger or cinnamon.
 You can add oak chips for a barrel aged affect, flavor enhancers, or body enhancers.
 You can even fortify your wine with Vodka or Grain Alcohol.
 This may sound a little like cheating, but when it comes to home wine making, if you don’t consider these options you’ll only be cheating yourself.